-1. National Broadband Map: First, as required by NTIA, the Corporation's identification of unserved and underserved locations started with the latest version of the FCC's National Broadband Map.
-Unserved locations are defined as those locations with access to download/upload speeds less than 25/3 Mbps.
-Underserved locations are defined as those locations with access to download/upload speeds greater than or equal to 25/3 Mbps and less than 100/20 Mbps.
+National Broadband Map: First, as required by NTIA, the Corporation's identification of unserved and underserved locations started with the latest version of the FCC's National Broadband Map.
+Unserved locations are defined as those locations with access to download/upload speeds less than 25/3 Mbps, and latency greater than 100 milliseconds.
+Underserved locations are defined as those locations with access to download/upload speeds greater than or equal to 25/3 Mbps and less than 100/20 Mbps, and latency greater than 100 milliseconds.

 - 2. Optional Module 2 DSL Modifications: Second, the Corporation will treat locations that the National Broadband Map shows to have available qualifying broadband service (i.e., a location that is "served") delivered via DSL as "underserved."
 This modification will better reflect the locations eligible for BEAD funding because it will facilitate the phase-out of legacy copper facilities and ensure the delivery of "future-proof" broadband service.
 This designation cannot be challenged or rebutted by the ISP. - 3.
-Area Speed Test Reclassification: Third, the Corporation proposes to use the results of hundreds of thousands of speed tests conducted by Ookla (collected over a 12-month period, November 2022 to October 2023, as of the publication of this Proposal; the Corporation maintains a license to Ookla data, which is updated monthly.
-Upon NTIA approval of the Rhode Island Area Speed-Test Pre-Challenge Reclassification process, the Corporation will utilize the data set from the most recent 12-month period prior to the Challenge Process) to identify those Broadband Serviceable Locations (BSLs) in Rhode Island that are classified as "served" in the Federal Communication Commission's (FCC's) National Broadband Map, but which the available evidence shows speeds that are materially below 100/20 Mbps (download/upload) or latency that is materially above 100 milliseconds.
-Accordingly, Rhode Island will reclassify BSLs located in census block groups that speed tests show as lacking access to reliable, high-speed broadband service (download speeds of 100 Mbps or greater, upload speeds of 20 Mbps or greater, and latency equal to or less than 100 milliseconds) as unserved or underserved. - a.
+Area Speed Test Reclassification: Third, the Corporation proposes to use the results of hundreds of thousands of speed tests conducted by Ookla (collected over a 12-month period; the Corporation maintains a license to Ookla data, which is updated monthly.
+Upon NTIA approval of the Rhode Island Area Speed-Test Pre-Challenge Reclassification process, the Corporation will utilize the data set from the most recent 12-month period prior to the Challenge Process) to identify those Broadband Serviceable Locations (BSLs) in Rhode Island that are classified as "served" in the Federal Communication Commission's (FCC's) National Broadband Map, but which the available evidence shows speeds that are materially below 100/20 Mbps (download/upload) and/or latency that is materially above 100 milliseconds.
+Accordingly, in congruence with the methodology described in detail below, Rhode Island will reclassify as underserved all BSLs located in census block groups where speed tests demonstrate that BSLs lack access to one or more provider(s) of reliable, high-speed broadband service (download speeds of 100 Mbps or greater, upload speeds of 20 Mbps or greater, and latency equal to or less than 100 milliseconds). - a.
 Notification of Speed Test Reclassifications: Rhode Island will notify ISPs that offer broadband service in census block groups that have been reclassified of the reclassified status of the BSLs in those census block groups.
+The Corporation will specifically note the Location IDs of the

-ISPs will be given the opportunity to rebut the area reclassifications by submitting speed tests of their own during the state-administered challenge process.
-Rhode Island hopes and expects that, by utilizing both the results of the Ookla speed tests in the prechallenge area reclassification process and ISP-conducted speed tests during the challenge process (along with other information submitted in the state-administered challenge process), the final version of the Rhode Island broadband map will be an accurate and reliable basis for selecting and awarding last-mile broadband projects in the proposer selection process.
+BSLs that have been reclassified due to Area Speed Test Reclassification.
+ISPs will be given the opportunity to challenge the area reclassifications by submitting speed tests of their own during the state-administered challenge process.
+Rhode Island hopes and expects that, by utilizing both the results of the Ookla speed tests in the prechallenge area reclassification process and ISP-conducted speed tests during the Challenge Process (along with other information submitted in the State-administered Challenge Process), the final version of the Rhode Island Broadband Map will be an accurate and reliable basis for selecting and awarding last-mile broadband projects in the proposer selection process.